 “There is a refreshing trend in new music to create work that is theatrical, even visceral, without resorting to clichés or purely programmatic devices.
 American composer Judith Shatin falls into this category for me” –Fanfare

 Shatin’s music has been honored with four National Endowment for the Arts Composer Fellowships as well as grants from the American Music Center, Meet the Composer and the Virginia Commission for the Arts.
-A two-year restrospective of her music at Shepherd College, WV, was sponsored by the Lila Wallace-Readers Digest Arts Partners Programm who also commissioned her folk oratorio COAL.
+A two-year restrospective of her music at Shepherd College, WV, was sponsored by the Lila Wallace-Readers Digest Arts Partners Program, the latter culminating in her folk oratorio COAL.
 An evening-length work, for which she collected sounds in a working coal mine in Eaglesnest, WV, COAL is scored for chorus, Appalachian ensemble, keyboard synth, and electronic playback, with a libretto by the composer.
 Its grand scale and sweeping scope captures an entire way of life.
+This two-year project also involved four composer residencies, with multiple collaborations with community-based groups.

 “The term ‘folk oratorio’ looks like an oxymoron, yet Judith Shatin’s Coal blends folk and oratorio so skillfully that it not only makes sense, but can be transposed to other places as a prototype, tying regional industry to art.” –Chorus!
 Volume 7, #5